WoodburyShortridge/woodburyshortridge.github.io/source/content/projects/2017-11-04/index.md

 protected: false
 ---

-This project is the design of auditory and head-up in-vehicle interfaces to allow safer completion of a secondary task: eco-driving.
+This project, out of the Georgia Tech Sonification Lab, is the design of auditory and head-up in-vehicle interfaces to allow safer completion of a secondary task: eco-driving.
 Eco-driving displays are meant to shape driving behavior in a fuel-efficient manner.
 Current research shows that visual eco-driving interfaces can reduce fuel consumption, but hinder safe driving performance due to attention decrement and workload overflow.
-The design decision for a head-up and auditory display was aimed to increase fuel-efficient driving behavior while maintaining driving performance.
+The design decision for a head-up and auditory display was aimed to increase fuel-efficient driving behavior while maintaining driving performance and safety.
+Theoretical background was heavily based Wickens’ Multiple Resource Theory (MRT).
+Wickens proposes that the limited capacity of working memory creates a bottleneck when resources are exhausted.
+This bottleneck leads to a reduction in working memory resources for a primary task, when a secondary task of the same modality is introduced.

 The design of both displays was driven by data from a prior participatory design card sorting study.
 The study, in conjunction with these designs, lead to my senior thesis (May 2016) and a conference paper for [International Conference for Auditory Display 2017](https://smartech.gatech.edu/handle/1853/58360).

-<video controls="" style="width: 100%;"><source src="https://woodburyshortridge.github.io/registerProj/video/ecoDriving.mp4" type="video/mp4"></video>

 ## Card sorting study